chibisnorlax/acnhfaq/faq/island-development/island-development.md

 | <span><img src="https://alexislours.github.io/img/FtrIcon/FtrDalFigure_Remake_0_0.png" id="inv-icon"><img src="https://alexislours.github.io/img/FtrIcon/FtrDalFigure_Remake_1_0.png" id="inv-icon"><img src="https://alexislours.github.io/img/FtrIcon/FtrDalFigure_Remake_2_0.png" id="inv-icon"><img src="https://alexislours.github.io/img/FtrIcon/FtrDalFigure_Remake_3_0.png" id="inv-icon"></span><br>DAL model plane  |300|

 {: .note}
 You are only able to get these rewards **once** from DAL.
-Any additional you may require would need to be traded from other players, as all of the things are are not reorderable from Nook Shopping.
+Any additional you may require would need to be traded from other players, as all of the things are  not reorderable from Nook Shopping.

 For a compressed guide, have a look at Yue's guide: <https://yuexr.github.io/img/dal.png>